robdmc/consecution/README.md

 direction from inputs to outputs and never loops back.
 Apache storm is an amazing project with unmatched robustness and scalability.
 However, for the python programmer, its use requires the inconveniece of installing, configuring, and maintaining a java-based project.
-It would b really nice to have a python-only implementation of the stream processing abstraction.
-Consecution has been designed to fill this void.
+It would be really nice to have a python-only implementation of the stream processing abstraction.
+Consecution has been designed to meet these requirements.

-What is Consecution
+What is Consecution?
 ---
 * A robust stream-processing python library inspired by Apache Storm
 * A clean, simple abstraction for pipe-lined data processing in python